 Miso marinade: All-purpose miso sauce is a great marinade for chicken, fish or vegetables.
 Use it to marinate meat or fish overnight or as a quick marinade for roasted veggies.

-Sweet miso glaze: Double the sugar for a sweet, umami-rich glaze.
-This Nobu-style den miso sauce works especially well for miso-glazed salmon or eggplant (try Martha Stewart’s Nobu miso-glazed eggplant).
+Sweet miso glaze: Use for miso dengaku – sweet, umami-rich glazed tofu or vegetables.
+This Nobu-style den miso sauce works especially well for miso-glazed salmon or eggplant – use it in this miso-glazed eggplant recipe.
 Or use it as a miso BBQ sauce to baste meats on the grill towards the end of cooking – taking care not to burn the sweet sauce.

 Miso rice bowl: Create a base with white sushi rice (or brown rice if you prefer).
 Top it with shredded vegetables or leftover veggie stir-fry and a fried egg or sushi-grade salmon (like you’re making bibimbap or a poke bowl).
 Then top it with a generous drizzle of sweet miso sauce.